-Goldman Sachs analyst Fei Fang downgraded NIO (NYSE:NIO) stock from “neutral” to “sell” on July 17.
-As reported by The Fly, Fang believes the stock price reflects “over-optimism.”
-He said the stock’s 89% rally in the past month doesn’t accompany any substantial changes to volume or profit expectations.
+Goldman Sachs analyst Fei Fang downgraded NIO stock from neutral to sell on July 17.
+As reported by The Fly, Fang thinks that the stock price reflects “over-optimism.”
+He said that the stock’s 89 percent rally in the past month does not accompany any substantial changes to volume or profit expectations.

-The analyst, however, is still positive about long-term investments in NIO, given “China’s structural auto premiumization and EV adoption, as well as the ‘scarcity of being China’s first home-grown high-end passenger vehicle brand,’” according to The Fly.
+However, Fang is still positive about long-term investments in NIO given “China’s structural auto premiumization and EV adoption, as well as the ‘scarcity of being China’s first home-grown high-end passenger vehicle brand,’” according to The Fly.

 Goldman Sachs’s previous ratings for NIO

-NIO stock skyrocketed by 89% due to record deliveries for June, assuring investors of the company’s consistently strong operational performance.
+NIO stock skyrocketed by 89 percent due to record deliveries for June, which assured investors of the company’s consistently strong operational performance.
 After the strong sales report, momentum trading also buoyed the stock to historic highs.

 Goldman Sachs’s downgrade dragged down NIO

-Due to GS’s downgrade on July 17, NIO stock gave up 14% of its gains.
-Although I believe this sell-off was overdone, some was overdue.
+Due to Goldman Sachs's downgrade on July 17, NIO stock gave up 14 percent of its gains.
+Although the sell-off was overdone, some of it was overdue.
 Due to momentum trading, the stock got ahead of itself in the short term.
-As we’ve discussed, long-term investors should accumulate this stock on pullbacks.
-However, in the medium-to-long term, there are several catalysts that could propel the stock much higher.
+Long-term investors should accumulate NIO stock on pullbacks.
+However, in the medium to long term, there are several catalysts that could propel the stock much higher.

 Outlook for NIO stock